You may think only big companies like Coca Cola need a logo.

 Needing a whole new logo, I went back to Fiverr…

-Since the last designer didn’t wow me, I decided to hire a new designer.
+Since the last designer didn’t knock my socks off, I decided to hire a new designer.
 Wanting to get things moving, I spent little time shopping around through the Fiverr network.
 Within a matter of ten minutes, I came across a designer profile that had some positive reviews and he seemed to stand out among the choices, so I paid for his logo services right away ($40 total again with the extras.)

 I then submitted my request and waited.